-Anyway, what it really boasts of is its battery life of 15 hours (similar to that of Approach S40) when on GPS mode and up to 8 weeks when in activity tracking mode.
+Anyway, what it really boasts of is its battery life of 15 hours (similar to that of Approach S40) when on GPS mode and up to 8 weeks when in using the activity tracking feature.

 Garmin Approach® S10

-Last of the Approach models for this post is the Approach® S10.
+The last of the Approach models for this review is the Approach® S10.
 Because of its square display, it looks very similar to Garmin Approach S20.
 Its design is a lot simpler, although it’s fashioned after the Apple Watch.

 Regardless, the Approach S10 is also equipped with features that you’ll appreciate during your golf game – pre-loaded courses, yardages, and score tracker.
 You can even upload your scorecards to Garmin Express and participate compete with the top players on the leaderboards of the Garmin Golf app.

-When on GPS mode, the rechargeable battery can last for 12 hours.
+When in GPS mode, the rechargeable battery can last for 12 hours.
 Also, the watch is water-resistant up to 50 meters deep (rated 5 ATM).

 Garmin Approach® X10

-If the Approach S10 still seems to be too big for you or maybe you’re just looking for a similar model for your girlfriend, worry not because it has a slimmer version as well – the Approach® X10.
+If the Approach S10 still seems to be too big for you, Garmin has a slimmer version as well – the Approach® X10.

 Although slimmer, you might be surprised to know that the X10 is actually designed with a touchscreen display.
-It is also packed with intelligent golf-related features such as the pre-loaded 41,000 courses, Green View display, and yardages.
+It is also packed with intelligent golf-related features such as the 41,000 preloaded courses, Green View display, and distance.